ttop32/MouseTooltipTranslator/doc/description.md

   - Fix URL text filter
   - Filter text that only include number and special character
   - Hide tooltip when leave tab
-  - Fix hiding when ctrl+a or ctrl+f is pressed
+  - Fix hiding when ctrl+a or ctrl+f
 - 0.1.9
-  - Only load bootstrap tooltip library (not whole bootstrap)
+  - Only load bootstrap tooltip library
-  - Apply script lazy load on manga OCR library script
+  - Apply lazy load on manga OCR
-  - Use transform method for tooltip positioning
+  - Use transform for positioning
 - 0.1.8
   - Fix TTS (text to speech) stop message sending
-  - Fix image load for translate OCR image correctly
+  - Fix image load for translate OCR image
   - Use zodiac3539's train data for tesseract jpn_vert OCR
 - 0.1.7
   - Fix scrolled tooltip dictionary position